Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 Dot products have many, many uses and are well worth familiarizing yourself with, if you haven't already.

-This post won't dive into how to mathematically use dot products (remember them if you need to know the angle between two vectors!), but here's what you should know at the very least:
+This post won't dive into how to mathematically use dot products, so here's the bare minimum you should know:

 The dot product of two 3D vectors is the sum of the products of their corresponding components.
 So, for example, the dot product of two 3D vectors is: